$u^* = \sqrt{uv}$: Derivation of the FERU formula

-We have seen that the efficient unemployment rate is given by $u^* = \sqrt{A}$ where the parameter $A$ determines the location of Beveridge curve, $uv = A$.
-Accordingly, the efficient unemployment rate is the geometric average of the unemployment and vacancy rates: $u^* = \sqrt{uv}$.
-Intuitively, the efficient unemployment rate is the average of the unemployment and vacancy rates because unemployment and vacancy rates play a symmetric role on the labor market.
+\paragraph{Formula} We have seen that the FERU is given by $u^* = \sqrt{A}$ where the parameter $A$ determines the location of Beveridge curve, $uv = A$.
+Hence, the FERU is the geometric average of the unemployment and vacancy rates: